In search of the truth about Diana Nyad

 Certificate from the Diana Nyad Fact Check Annex post, “Disqualified.”
 Disclaimer: The Florida Strait Swimming Federation is a product of the author’s imagination.
-It should not be confused with the Florida Straits Open Water Swimming Association, though that organization also appears to be imaginary.
+It should not be confused with another imaginary organization, the Florida Straits Open Water Swimming Association.

 Nyad prides herself on enlisting elite practitioners in every field.
 Some examples from Find a Way: